 As part of my rails application, I need to send emails from a stand alone ruby script.
 For example, the back end of my rails application is a (currently) small postgres database.
 The easiest way to back it up is to send a database dump to myself via gmail.

-There are several tutorials on how to send gmail directly from a rails app.
+send gmail directly from a rails app.
 Presented here is a method for doing it from a standalone script.
 This method assumes rails is installed, but the script itself runs outside of any rails application.
 In my case in the wee hours of the morning as a cron job.

 Usage of this script would be something like: